 There are several brands of interceptors available for purchase online.
 The most popular and well-known is the ClimbUp Insect Interceptor.

-Need Help with Bed Bugs in the Tri-State Area?
+Need Help with Bed Bugs?

 MMPC is one of New York City’s highest-rated pest control companies.
 We specialize in bed bug extermination and certified canine bed bug inspections, along with regular pest control and pest prevention services.